County of Anjou: Frankish county

 The Roman civitas was afterward preserved as an administrative district under the Franks with the name first of pagus—then of comitatus or countship—of Anjou.

 At the beginning of the reign of Charles the Bald in 843 AD, the integrity of Anjou was seriously menaced by a twofold danger: from Brittany to the west and from Normandy to the north.
 Lambert, a former count of Nantes, devastated Anjou in concert with Nominoé, duke of Brittany.
 By the end of the year 851, he had succeeded in occupying all the western part as far as the Mayenne.
 The principality which he thus carved out for himself was occupied on his death by Erispoé, duke of Brittany.
 By him, it was handed down to his successors, in whose hands it remained until the beginning of the 10th century.
 The Normans raided the country continuously as well.

-A brave man was needed to defend it.
 The chroniclers of Anjou named a "Tertullus" as the first count, elevated from obscurity by Charles the Bald.
 A figure by that name seems to have been the father of the later count Ingelger but his dynasty seems to have been preceded by Robert the Strong, who was given Anjou by Charles the Bald around 861.
 Robert met his death in 866 in a battle at Brissarthe against the Normans.
 Hugh the Abbot succeeded him in the countship of Anjou as in most of his other duties; on his death in 886, it passed to Odo, Robert's eldest son.